-In addition to specialized coursework in MFT, students in the MFT concentration will acquire and develop practical clinical skills in MFT through specialized field placements.
+In addition to specialized coursework in MAF, students in the MAF concentration will acquire and develop practical clinical skills in marriage and family counseling through specialized field placements.
 Ongoing involvement in clinical activities at professional training sites gives students the closely supervised opportunity to apply and further develop the knowledge, skills, values, and competencies they gain in course work.
+Since the

-Since the MFT practicum is considered an advanced specialty practicum, students typically complete a doctoral therapy practicum prior to beginning the MFT practicum.
+MAF practicum is considered an advanced specialty practicum, students typically complete a doctoral therapy practicum prior to beginning the MAF practicum.

-Students should expect to spend from ten to twenty hours per week at an approved MFT practicum site and must concurrently enroll in two semesters of Practicum Seminars during their field training.
+Students should expect to spend from ten to twenty hours per week at an approved MAF practicum site and must concurrently enroll in two semesters of Practicum Seminars during their field training.
 A minimum of 500 total clock hours of practica is required, which should include at least 250 hours of direct clinical service, of which one-third or more should be in conjoint therapy with couples or families.

-The Department of Training and Community Service and the Director of the Marriage and Family Counseling Program work in collaboration with concentration students to identify clinical experiences which will meet the specialized needs of the MFT concentration and the goals of the student.
-Additional resources are available in the Practicum Handbook and the database of MFT practicum sites available from the Training Department.
+The Department of Training and Community Service and the Director of the Marriage and Family Counseling Program work in collaboration with concentration students to identify clinical experiences which will meet the specialized needs of the MAF concentration and the goals of the student.
+Additional resources are available in the Practicum Handbook and the database of MAF practicum sites available from the Training Department.

-- Satisfactory completion of all required credit hours, including all required courses. - 2.
-Satisfactory completion of 500 minimum clock hours of MFT practicum, including appropriate hours of conjoint therapy. - 3.
+- 1. Satisfactory completion of all required credit hours, including all required courses a minimum of 75. - 2.
+Satisfactory completion of 500 minimum clock hours of MFT practicum, including appropriate hours of direct services to couple and families. - 3.
 Submission of completed Graduation Application and full payment of all outstanding tuition and fees. - 4.
 Faculty approval for graduation and recommendation to the Board of Trustees for awarding a certificate of completion of the Concentration in Marriage and Family Therapy.

-For further information contact Thomas Todd, Ph.D., Chairperson, Marriage and Family Counseling Department at 312-662-4311 or tct@adler.edu.
+For further information contact Mark Killmer, PsyD., Chair, Marriage and Family Counseling Department at 312-662-4312 or mkillmer@adler.edu.